coniferprod/sevenate-rs/README.md

 used for a voice is 1...32, but it is stored in the SysEx data as a value in the range 0...31.
 Many other parameters are expressed similarly.

-I'm using a `From<u8>` trait implementation on the `Algorithm` newtype to convert from a System Excusive data byte to the actual algorithm value:
+The `From<u8>` trait implementation on the `Algorithm` newtype is used to convert from a System Exclusive data byte representing the algorithm (0...31) to the actual algorithm value (1...32):

     impl From<u8> for Algorithm {
         fn from(item: u8) -> Self {